Chatting Up Skills

 If you like someone making the first move can be scary, but your courage may well pay off.
 Get some tips on making the first move here...

 Don't let fear of rejection put you off.
 You never know unless you ask

-You've spent weeks eyeing them up across the school canteen and have discussed their every move with your mates.
+You've spent weeks eyeing them up and have discussed their every move with your mates.
 But somehow s/he remains a distant figure on your love horizon.
 So why not take matters into your own hands?
-Remember - you won't get any action til you take some action.
+Remember - you won't get any action until you take some action!

-Most people would love someone else to make the first move so let that be your mantra on the big day.
+Most people would love someone else to make the first move so keep that in mind.
+Here's some tips to get the ball rolling:

-Pick a time when they're on their own - then you'll have their undivided attention without their mates sniggering in the background.
+- Pick a time when the person you like is on their own - then you'll have their undivided attention without their mates sniggering in the background.

-Be yourself.
-Don't jump in with anything too heavy.
-And don't try any cheesy lines - they're bound to come across as just plain cringey.
+- Don't jump in with anything too heavy.
+And don't try any cheesy lines - they never work.
+Not even in an ironic way!

 If they knock you back it could be for all kinds of reasons: they're too shy, they're already with someone or maybe their mate fancies you.
 Whatever the reason, they'll be so flattered that you asked they'll probably let you down very gently.

 And when you've done it once, you'll realise that it's not really as big and scary an ordeal as you thought it was.
 So, what are you waiting for?
 Get out there!